Mahmoud-Gad/Plagiarism-Detection/README.md

 ## Project Overview

-This project explores Machine Learning solutions to the problem of plagiarism. by performing binary classification, we are able ot determine weither a file is plagiarised or not.
+This project explores Machine Learning solutions to the problem of plagiarism. by performing binary classification, we are able to determine weither a file is plagiarised or not.
 Furthermore, it showcases how a machine learning model can be deployed to amazon sagemaker cloud service allowing the model to be accessible through web or mobile applications using REST API.

 &nbsp;